junlabucsd/napari-mm3/README.md

 ### d.
 Fluorescence data analysis

-* [PickChannels](https://github.com/junlabucsd/napari-mm3/blob/main/docs/pickchannels-widget.md) -- If you've already done this (e.g. for otsu segmentation), no need to do it again.
-User guided selection of empty and full traps.

 * [Subtract](https://github.com/junlabucsd/napari-mm3/blob/main/docs/subtract-widget.md) -- Remove (via subtraction) empty traps from the background of traps that contain cells.
 This time, run this on your fluorescence channels.

 * [Colors](https://github.com/junlabucsd/napari-mm3/blob/main/docs/colors-widget.md) -- Calculate fluorescence information.